usaid-cs/yesterday-i-learned/canada.md

 - "Foreign property" by CRA standards [includes](https://business.financialpost.com/personal-finance/taxes/have-foreign-property-the-cra-issues-harsh-penalties-if-you-dont-file-this-form) US stocks, and if you have more than \$100000 worth of those in a non-registered account, you need to file a T1135.
 - [Homeless people are still eligible for OHIP](https://ca.answers.yahoo.com/question/index?qid=20081106221150AADQP6y), but you should talk to Salvation Army about this, who supposedly helps with homeless matters.
 - [Chartered banks](https://en.wikipedia.org/wiki/Banking_in_Canada)
+- [Public opinion](https://www.reddit.com/r/uwaterloo/comments/6lalj8/shawerma_plus_portions/) recommends shawarma wraps in this order: Lazeez, Mozys, Shawarma Plus.
+- The [Chinese immigration act of 1885](https://en.wikipedia.org/wiki/Chinese_Immigration_Act_of_1885) placed a head tax of \$50 on all Chinese immigrants coming to Canada, with the exception of "diplomats, government representatives, tourists, merchants, men of science, and students".
+The amount for everyone else was \$10.